a-bergman/Quick-Draw-Classification/README.md

 The Quick, Draw! game can be found [here](https://quickdraw.withgoogle.com/).

 The data set we used can be found [here](https://github.com/googlecreativelab/quickdraw-dataset#get-the-data).
+We used their bear, cat, and dog data.

 For the purposes of this project, we used the data in two formats: